filamentphp/filament/packages/actions/docs/07-prebuilt-actions/09-export.md

 }
 ```

-Or if you want to add it as a table bulk action, so that the user can choose which rows to export, they can use `Filament\Tables\Actions\ExportBulkAction`:
+Or if you want to add it as a table bulk action, so that the user can choose which rows to export, they can use `Filament\Actions\ExportBulkAction`:

 ```php
 use App\Filament\Exports\ProductExporter;